asynts/pico-os/Notes/Issues/Resolved/0020_link-with-meson.md

     collect2: error: ld returned 1 exit status
     ```

+-   The result was still empty, nothing except `boot_1_debugger` was defined.

 ### Ideas

--   I should copy the assembly file for the boot loader instead of the binary file, then I have full control.

 ### Theories

--   I suspect, that the linker can't deal with the `boot.elf` binary and silently discards the library.
-    That would be typical.

 ### Conclusions

+-   Instead of copying the binary file, I am copying the assembly file.
+    This makes it possible for me to change a few things.

+    This also solved an issue where `boot.elf` was condidered an executable.
+    I don't understand why the linker didn't complain here.

+-   On top of that, the linker discarded almost everything because from it's perspective only `boot_1_debugger` was the entry point and
+    it didn't reference anything.

+    To resolve this issue, I added manual `.global` statements that make the linker aware of these references.